phenosense-ciat/Module-image/README.md

 sudo python3 get-pip.py
 ```

-# 4. Other libraries neccesary
+# 4. Other necessary libraries

 After of the installation of OpenCV install the next.